|News » Archives|

 “She wants me to make sure that before and after every single pitch that I have a goal in mind.
 It is not so much how I want it to happen, but what I want it to look like.
 I had to make an adjustment to my approach.
 From my standpoint I would look at how I wanted to do it instead of seeing it and just letting my body do what it already knew how to do.”

-The mental approach to the game is important to Parker and she has especially enjoyed that aspect of the pregame sessions.
+Parker has especially enjoyed the mental aspect of the pregame sessions.

 “As a human your brain only knows what you tell it to do,” Parker said.
 “So if you are constantly visualizing these things happen then your body doesn’t really know the difference between the physical action and you, yourself, thinking it.”